chazlarson/brick-finder/README.md

-So you have a list of bricks from some MOC or something and you want to find out which ones are available from Webricks or Vonado.
+So you have a list of bricks from some MOC or something and you want to find out which ones are available from Webricks, Vonado, or your local Dollar Tree.

 There's a lot of them, so all the clicking is a pain.